ricky-tham/dfs-trait-tracker-tft/README.md

 # dfs-trait-tracker-tft

 A DFS algorithm for the game Teamfight Tactics, and specifically for one of the game's augments "Trait Tracker".
+It takes 2 .json files, one for the unit and their traits associated with them, and the other the number of unique units needed to activate the trait.

 I provided the .json files for Set 14's units ranging from 1 to 4 costed units, however I did not define their cost in this case.
 I will think about adding their cost for future cases where I want to do more.
 I also provided the trait list for this set, and the minimum requirement for each one to be active.
 All of this is was done manually.